mattroumaya/surveymonkey/README.md

 can browse your surveys, pick one to fetch, and then, most importantly, parse the fetched JSON result into a tidy data.frame.

+## Why this is useful

+Compared to downloading .csv files manually:

+  - No fussing with the web browser or logging in
+  - Column names are handled appropriately
+  - The columns are factors when appropriate, with the levels ordered based on the sequence the answers appear in the survey.
-The columns are even factors when appropriate\!
-They have knowledge of missing levels that were asked on the survey, even if they’re missing from the data because no one selected them\!
+      - And they have knowledge of all choices that were offered on the survey, even if they’re missing from the data because no one selected them.
+These values would be absent from a .csv download.

 **This package is still in development and may not work on 100% of use cases**, but will fetch the typical survey correctly and is worth a shot